silky/silky.github.com/src/posts/reviews-one-simple-trick.md

 fundamental understanding of the (human) author.

 There's many other problems; not all of which will be addressed by this idea;
 but the key idea here that we will go for is: less is better.
+It's easier to review something when the amount of changes are small; and when you can focus on just thinking about "one thing", while performing any specific review.

 ### Standard techniques